Context-Specific Assessment

 How is a cultural safety assessment different from standard bias testing?

 Standard bias testing typically checks for disparate outcomes across broad demographic categories using international benchmarks.
-Cultural safety assessment goes further: it tests against NZ-specific population groups, evaluates outcomes against Treaty principles, assesses whether Maori data sovereignty is respected, and examines whether AI decision-making accounts for the cultural context of the communities it affects.
-The distinction matters because an AI system can pass generic bias testing while still producing inequitable outcomes for Maori and Pacific populations.
+Cultural safety assessment goes further: it tests against NZ-specific population groups, evaluates outcomes against Treaty of Waitangi principles, assesses whether Māori data sovereignty is respected, and examines whether AI decision-making accounts for the cultural context of the communities it affects.
+The distinction matters because an AI system can pass generic bias testing while still producing inequitable outcomes for Māori and Pacific populations in Aotearoa.

 What if our AI vendor is based overseas?